linode/docs/docs/websites/hosting-a-website.md

     > The 128M setting for `memory_limit` is a general guideline.
 While this value should be sufficient for most websites, larger websites and some web applications may require 256 megabytes or more.

 3. Save the changes by pressing `Control-x` and then pressing `y`.
 Hit `Enter` to confirm the changes.

 4. Create the `/var/log/php/` directory for the PHP error log:

         sudo mkdir -p /var/log/php

-5. Change the owner of the `/var/log/php/` directory to `www-data`, which the PHP user runs as:
+5. Change the owner of the `/var/log/php/` directory to `www-data`, the user under which PHP runs:

         sudo chown www-data /var/log/php